 A simple yet delicious, India flatbread bread is served with Indian curry.
 Chapati, phulka, roti are some of the other names of flatbreads.
-The dish broadly belonged to Northern India and is made of wheat flour & all purpose flour/maida.
-Initial foot-prints of this dish was found in the state of erstwhile Awadh, where wheat was consumed well.
+The dish broadly belonged to Northern India and is made of wheat flour & all-purpose flour/maida.
+Initial footprints of this dish were found in the state of erstwhile Awadh, where wheat was consumed well.

 11. Gulab Jamun

 Festivals or celebrations never conclude without a treat of Gulab Jamun among Indians.
-These sinful warm small fried rounds are India’s one of the prominent desserts.
+These sinful warm small fried rounds are India’s one prominent desserts.

 You can gobble this super Indian and luscious dessert at your Sula Indian Restaurant in Vancouver.

 The Indian cuisine offers the delicious treat of complete flavors which also defines the love & culture of Indian states.
 If you wish to satiate the hunger for Authentic Indian Food, drop by Sula Indian restaurant.
 All the above-mentioned dishes and much more is cooked with love and magic here.

 Visit us, we would love to host you!

 Read more – Interesting Food Trends to Look Out for in 2020